Arianna Clarke

-Arianna Clarke (born 6 April 1999) is a retired Australian rules footballer who played for the Brisbane Lions in the AFL Women's.
+Arianna Clarke (born 6 April 1999) is an Australian rules footballer who plays for the St Kilda Football Club in the AFL Women's.

 Early life

 Clarke was born in Kalgoorlie, Western Australia.
-At the age of 13, she moved to the Gold Coast and where she attended Robina State High School and played football for the Broadbeach Cats.
+At the age of 13, she moved to the Gold Coast where she attended Robina State High School and played football for the Broadbeach Cats.
 She later switched to play for Coolangatta Tweed Heads in the AFL Queensland Women's League and was drafted by the Brisbane Lions with pick 15 in the 2017 AFL Women's draft.

 AFLW career

 Clarke was recruited by Brisbane with the number 15 pick in the 2017 AFL Women's draft.
 She made her debut in the Lions' round 1 game against Adelaide at Norwood Oval on 3 February 2018.
 In August 2020, Clarke announced her retirement after Brisbane released her from the second year of her contract.

+Clarke relocated to Melbourne to pursue her football dreams again and played for the Sandringham Zebras in the VFL Women's.
+She also started a career in renewable energy with a company called Djookian that is helps organisations transition to net zero while creating opportunities for women and Aboriginal people.

+Prior to the start of the 2025 AFL Women's season, Clarke was added to the St Kilda squad as a replacement player following the retirement of Kiera Whiley.